Flax Jelly has been used as a medicinal remedy for sore throats for generations. It’s a must-have for your homestead medicine cabinet.

 - Drink immediately, before it cools down and thickens

 Make it just before you consume it.
 It thickens as it cools.
 If it cools too much the consistency is similar to egg whites, it is preferable to drink quite hot.

 If you let it cool too much flaxseed jelly takes on the consistency of egg whites.
 Certainly not pleasant, but it is medicine and it doesn’t taste bad.
 It does help with the symptoms of a sore throat, cough and chest congestion.
 Mr. Joybilee says, “You get used to it.”
 Your children may not appreciate it cooled.

 You can also use flax jelly without the honey and lemon, as an egg white substitute in baking, or as an aftershave lotion.
 You can also take the jelly and seeds together in a cotton cloth and use it externally as a warm plaster over the chest, to reduce congestion.

 Other herbs you can take for a cold or flu:

 Willow Bark (for the aches and fever)

-To find out more things you can do with flax check out these other posts:
+To find out more things you can do with flax check out these other posts from Joybilee Farm

 This isn’t an exhaustive list.
-What’s your favourite natural remedy for colds and flu?
+What’s your favorite natural remedy for colds and flu?
 Share it in the comments.